In this #TrainingTuesday, we're going to look at how to customize your WooCommerce checkout page for higher conversions.

 Everyone likes a good deal.

-It appears on step #2 of the form:
+It appears on step #2 of the WooCommerce checkout page form:

-Let’s take a quick look at how to set up a highly optimized checkout page using Aero Checkout.
+Let's take a quick look at how to set up a highly optimized WooCommerce checkout page using WooFunnels Checkouts.

 Take a look: